thejeswinimarri09/e-commers-frontend/README.md

 # TwinkleCart – Responsive E-Commerce UI
 A responsive e-commerce frontend website built using HTML, CSS, and JavaScript.
-This project features dynamic product cards, a functional navbar, a search bar, and is fully responsive for desktop and mobile devices.
+This project features dynamic product cards, a functional navbar, a search bar, and is fully responsive for desktop  devices.
 ## Features
 - Dynamic product cards generated using JavaScript
 - Functional navigation bar with links